pythonarcade/arcade/doc/source/examples/drawing_primitives.rst

 Drawing: Drawing primitives
 ===========================

-This example shows how to use drawing primitives.
-It is a good place to start for students because they do not need to know how to define functions or classes before drawing images.
+This example shows how to use the :ref:`drawing-primitives`.
+It is a good place to start for new programmers because they do not need to know how to define functions or classes before drawing images.

+There is also an `explanation video`_ for this example.

 .. image:: drawing_primitives.png
     :width: 600px